AlexRuzin/Helios/README.md

 ## NT6.0+ and NT5 Differences

-    The same algorithm is taken by both OSs, but there are a few differences between Windows XP and Windows 7 token storage. nTM finds the encrypted tokens by searching all pages with the MEM_COMMIT and MEM_PRIVATE switches.
-Real tokens are found by searching for the 'Primary' signature, which must be referenced by another value.
+The same algorithm is taken by both OSs, but there are a few differences between Windows XP and Windows 7 token storage. nTM finds the encrypted tokens by searching all pages with the `MEM_COMMIT` and `MEM_PRIVATE` switches.
+Real tokens are found by searching for the `Primary` signature, which must be referenced by another value.

-    Windows XP implements a DES-X block encryptor with CBC cipher chaining to hide the presence of the token object.
-LsaInitializeProtectedMemory(...) generates a DES-X hints table, which is then stored in heap memory.
-Token objects are decrypted using a call to LsaEncryptMemory(...), in lsasrv.dll.
+Windows XP implements a DES-X block encryptor with CBC cipher chaining to hide the presence of the token object. `LsaInitializeProtectedMemory(...)` generates a DES-X hints table, which is then stored in heap memory.
+Token objects are decrypted using a call to `LsaEncryptMemory(...)`, in lsasrv.dll.
 This function will access the hint tables and decrypt a block of memory.

 `LsaEncryptMemory` prototype and signature